- Latin America

 Important information to know about a Student Visa for France:

-- The total cost (not including the French courses, necessary paperwork, or financial guarantee) for the Student Visa is approximately $235 USD.
+The total cost to apply for the Student Visa (not including the French courses, necessary paperwork, or financial guarantee) is approximately $235 USD.

 Two Options for a Student Visa in France:

-1. Enroll for the 4 week course at TEFL Toulouse through International TEFL Academy and register for French Language Courses through the Alliance Francaise in the Place du Capitole in Toulouse.
+- Enroll for the 4- week TEFL certification course at TEFL Toulouse through International TEFL Academy and register for French Language Courses through the Alliance Francaise in the Place du Capitole in Toulouse.

 How to apply for your French Student Visa: